KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 However, the layer should continue to support the command query via `vk_layerGetPhysicalDeviceProcAddr`, until at least a Vulkan version bump, because an older loader may still be attempting to use the commands.

+### Reason for adding `vk_layerGetPhysicalDeviceProcAddr`

+Originally, if `vkGetInstanceProcAddr` was called in the loader, it would result in the following behavior:
+ 1. The loader would check if core function:
+    - If it was, it would return the function pointer
+ 2. The loader would check if known extension function:
+    - If it was, it would return the function pointer
+ 3. If the loader knew nothing about it, it would call down using `GetInstanceProcAddr`
+    - If it returned non-NULL, treat it as an unknown logical device command.
+    - This meant setting up a generic trampoline function that takes in a VkDevice as the first parameter and adjusting the dispatch table to call the Driver/Layer's function after getting the dispatch table from the `VkDevice`.
+ 4. If all the above failed, the loader would return NULL to the application.

+This caused problems when a layer attempted to expose new physical device extensions the loader knew nothing about, but an application did.
+Because the loader knew nothing about it, the loader would get to step 3 in the above process and would treat the function as an unknown logical device command.
+The problem is, this would create a generic VkDevice trampoline function which, on the first call, would attempt to dereference the VkPhysicalDevice as a VkDevice.
+This would lead to a crash or corruption.

 ## Layer Intercept Requirements